sohammirajkar/Crypto_Arbitrage_Scanner/arbitrage-scanner-readme.md

-# Real-time Cryptocurrency Arbitrage Scanner
+# Real-time Market Anomaly Detector for S&P 500, NASDAQ & DOW JONES

-A high-performance, multi-threaded arbitrage detection system built in C++ and Rust, designed to showcase proficiency in HFT technologies including multithreading, low-latency processing, kernel bypass principles, and advanced system design.
+A high-performance, multi-threaded market anomaly detection system built in C++ and Rust, designed to showcase proficiency in HFT technologies including multithreading, low-latency processing, kernel bypass principles, and advanced system design for equity markets.

 ## 🎯 Who This Project Is Useful For